 The creation of bylaws is simple from a legal standpoint.
 All you have to do is draft them and get a majority of the board of directors to vote “yes” on enacting the document.
 There aren’t a lot of rules that restrict you on the actual creation of your bylaws in terms of what can be included in them, but there are many common things that you should include to make the legal operation of your business clear and concise.

 Some of the most common corporate bylaws include:

 This list isn’t all-inclusive for every business.
 If you need complex bylaws, you should partner with a lawyer that is experienced in setting up businesses and enacting bylaws for many different types of businesses.

 The real answer to whether or not your business needs bylaws is that it really depends.
 If you’re starting a corporation then you’ll need to draft a set of bylaws.
 However, if you’re a smaller business or unsure of what direction you want to take your new business, then you may benefit from starting out as an LLC, which means you won’t need corporate bylaws.
 We do recommend that you still craft an operating agreement, even if it’s not required in your state, especially if your business has more than one owner.

 Whether you’re getting started with your corporation and need to enact specific bylaws for your business, or you instead want your legal entity to be an LLC, we can help.
-My Company Works has completed over 60,000 legal business formations and our packages include an Operating Agreement (for LLCs) and Bylaws (for a corporation).
+My Company Works has completed tens of thousands of business formations and our packages include an Operating Agreement (for LLCs) and Bylaws (for a corporation).

-This entry was posted on Thursday, October 17th, 2019 at 2:40 pm and is filed under Corporate/LLC Compliance, Incorporation.
+This entry was posted on Thursday, October 17th, 2019 at 2:40 pm and is filed under Incorporation, Corporate/LLC Compliance.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.